 Petit jurors are summoned for a 4-week on-call period.
 This does not mean that they are in court for 4 weeks, but may be called in for service at some point during their term.
 If selected they are expected to remain for the duration of the trial.

 Grand jurors serve for an 18-month period.
 During this time they meet once a month for one to four days.

 How will I know which days to report for service?

-Call the Jury Information Line after 5:00 PM on the date listed on the back of your summons.
+Petit jurors should call the Jury Information Line after 5:00 PM on the Friday before your term begins.
 You will need to enter your nine-digit participant number into the automated system to receive instructions specific to you.
 The message will always tell you either when to appear, or when to call again (usually on Fridays).
-Your participant number may be found on the front of your summons, above and to the right of your name and address.
+Your participant number may be found on your paperwork.

 If you do not call as instructed and then appear when it is not necessary, you will not be paid the attendance and mileage fee, and rural jurors will not be reimbursed for their airfare.